GameFoundry/bsf/Documentation/GitHub/compiling.md

  - Go to Settings panel (type "Settings" in Start)->System->Apps & features->Manage optional Features->Add a feature->Select "Graphics Tools"

 **Vulkan SDK** (Optional if not using Vulkan)
- - Only needed if you selected the Vulkan render API during build configuration (selected by default)
+ - Only needed if you selected the Vulkan render API during build configuration
  - https://lunarg.com/vulkan-sdk/
  - If CMake complains it cannot find Vulkan, manually set the Vulkan_INSTALL_DIRS to your installation directory